Take action on hate speech without seeing religion of offenders: SC to UP, Delhi, Uttarakhand Police

 “Where have we reached?
 What have we reduced religion to?
 It is tragic,” Justice Joseph said.
 “And we speak of scientific temper.”

+The bench warned that any delay on the part of the administration in taking action will be viewed as contempt of court, according to Live Law.

 The bench was hearing a petition seeking to stop the “growing menace of targeting and terrorising the Muslim community of India.”
+The police forces of Delhi, Uttar Pradesh and Uttarakhand were made parties to the petition.

 The petitioner, Shaheen Abdullah, had contented that the Muslim community was being targeted by the members of the ruling Bharatiya Janata Party, who have repeatedly made hate speeches.